 The prerequisite for entering all majors in the department is completion of German language training through the full intermediate level (GERM-UA 4 or GERM-UA 20).
 Students who have equivalent language training or proficiency may satisfy the prerequisite with the CAS placement examination.
 Students who wish to major or minor in German must register with the department and have their programs approved by the director of undergraduate studies.
 Majors and minors will be assigned a departmental adviser, usually the director of undergraduate studies, with whom they should consult before registering each semester.

 Major in German: Requirements

-The major in German literature and culture consists of eight 4-point courses (32 points) at the 100 level or higher, three of which may be in English and represent a coherent area of concentration (such as history, politics, or philosophy); courses in English outside of the department must have approval of the program adviser.
+The major in German consists of eight 4-point courses (32 points) at the 100 level or higher, three of which may be in English and represent a coherent area of concentration (such as history, politics, or philosophy); courses in English outside of the department must have approval of the program adviser.
 No courses may be counted toward the requirements of another major or minor.
 All courses must be completed with a grade of C or better (Pass/Fail grades do not count).

 The eight courses must be at the 100 level or above (elementary and intermediate language courses do not count) and are to be distributed as follows: